Songtech-0912/songtech-0912.github.io/content/quantum-mechanics/index.md

 - An **operator inner product** $\langle a|\hat A|b\rangle$ has adjoint $\langle b|\hat A^\dagger|a\rangle^*$
 - An **outer product** $|a\rangle \langle b|$ has adjoint $(|a\rangle \langle b|)^\dagger = |b\rangle \langle a|$

-A few useful properties of the Hermitian adjoint are also listed below:
+A few useful properties of the adjoint are also listed below:

 - $(\hat A^\dagger)^\dagger = \hat A$
 - $(\lambda \hat A)^\dagger = \lambda^* A^\dagger$
 - $(\hat A + \hat B)^\dagger = \hat A^\dagger + \hat B^\dagger$
 - $(\hat A \hat B)^\dagger = \hat B^\dagger \hat A^\dagger$

 We will now introduce a special class of operators, known as **Hermitian operators**.
-The essential property of a Hermitian operator $\hat A$ is that it is **equal** to its Hermitian adjoint:
+The essential property of a Hermitian operator $\hat A$ is that it is **equal** to its adjoint:

 {% math() %}
 \hat A = \hat A^\dagger